Principles of Design

 principle of design refers to giving special importance to one

-or certain part of work.
+of work.
 The goal is to grab the attention of

 the audience in one go.
 Emphasis in an image can be achieved through contrast, placement, size, color, repetition, etc.For example: A dark shape in a light composition.